cloud-66-internal/help.cloud66.com/_includes/references/deploy-hooks-syntax.md

     </tr>
     <tr>
      <td> run_on <br> (single server) </td>
-     <td> If you have multiple servers in the same group (eg. scaled-up Rails servers), you can specify whether you want the deploy hook action to occur just once or once against each server in that group.
+     <td> If you have multiple servers in the same group (e.g. scaled-up Rails servers), you can specify whether you want the deploy hook action to occur just once or once against each server in that group.
 Valid values are: <em>single_server</em> or <em>all_servers</em>.
 If you've specified <em>target: any</em> above, this will apply to all servers </td>
     </tr>
     <tr>
      <td> run_as <br> (server user) </td>